Thomas T. Veblen: Honours and awards

 In 1985 Veblen was awarded a John Simon Guggenheim Memorial Fellowship.
 Since 1991 Veblen is Honorary Fellow of the Royal Society of New Zealand.
 In 1992 Veblen received an Honors in Research Award from the Association of American Geographers.
-In 2000, Veblen was the recipient of a "Carl O. Sauer Distinguished Scholar Award".
+In 2000, Veblen was the recipient of a "Carl O. Sauer Distinguished Scholar Award" from the Conference of Latin American Geography (CLAG).

 In 2008 Veblen was elected a Fellow of the American Association for the Advancement of Science.
 In 2017 Veblen received the title of Distinguished Professor, the highest honor bestowed by the University of Colorado on its faculty.

 Publications

 Veblen was a co-editor of The Ecology and Biogeography of Nothofagus Forests, a book published by Yale University Press in March 1996.